HOME PAGE * SEARCH * UK KS3 level Science Quizzes for students aged ~13-14

 School-college Physics Notes: SOUND 6.
 Measuring the speed of sound

-SOUND 6.
+SOUND Part 6.
 Experiments to measure the speed of sound in air and a solid - synchronised microphones, echo times, tensioned wire-standing wave methods

 INDEX of physics notes on SOUND